akiomiyao/ped/README.md

     If your machine do not have wget program, install wget from package.

 ## Simple instruction for bidirectional method
+- At first, set up reference data is required.
-- % perl mkref.pl reference
+  % perl mkref.pl reference
   For example,
   % perl mkref.pl WBcel235
   Directory WBcel235 for reference of Caenorhabditis elegans WBcel235 will be created.
+  If run without argument, suported reference will be listed.
+- If you want to analyze public data in SRA.
-- % perl download.pl accession
+  % perl download.pl accession
   For example,
   % perl download.pl ERR3063486
   % perl download.pl ERR3063487